-ATTENTION: CASE MANAGEMENT REPRESENTATIVE
+ATTENTION: CASE MANAGEMENT REPRESENTATI VE

 Workers' Compensation Board Claim Number(s):

 Injured Worker's Name:

 Date of Decision Being Appealed:

-I request photocopies of the above file(s) on the above cla m(s) in which the disputable iss ue is:
+I request photocopies of the above file(s) on the above of laim(s) in which the disputable iss ue is:

---

-- J
+†

-I understand the Board must notify the worker of this re has to it.
-You can only ask for a worker's file is he

-I confirm that I am the employer or have been duly auth authorization. o if you have a disputable and tached

-In accordance with the provisions of Section 174(1), (2) Board Act, 2013, I will not use any information contained purpose other than of pursuing the disputable issue with appealable issue. ensation any ard.

-Your request for a copy of the file is NOT a request for You will only aiu.

-Dated this day of regarding your disputable issue.
+I understand the Board must notify the worker of this has to it.
+I confirm that I am the employer or have been duly at authorization.
+In accordance with the provisions of Section 174(1), Board Act, 2013, I will not use any information contain purpose other than of pursuing the disputable issue of Your request for a copy of the file is NOT a request for Dated this day of for a worker's file if you have a disputable and appealable issue.
+You will only s he tached nsation any ard.

-uay or
+Name: uisputable issue.

-Name: (Please print)
+(Please print) Signed: Position/Title:

-Signed:

-Position/Title: